recordinghacks

 The 640 REX is a dual-element microphone designed specifically for use on kick drums.
 It is conceptually similar to Audio-Technica’s ATM250DE, in that it has both a dynamic and a condenser capsule, each tuned to capture a different aspect of the drum’s sound.

-The dynamic capsule has a sensitivity of 2.5mV/Pa, and a frequency-response curve similar to many kick-drum mics, with peaks around 100Hz, and 4kHz–5kHz.
-It captures the attack of the beater.
+The large-diaphragm dynamic capsule measures 31.7mm, and has a sensitivity of 2.5mV/Pa.
+Its frequency-response curve is similar to many kick-drum mics, with suppressed mids.
+The LF peak ranges from 80Hz–150Hz.
+The HF peak ranges from 4kHz–14kHz.
+It captures the attack of the drum, likely without a lot of body.

 The self-noise of the condenser capsule is high at 26dBA, but in a high SPL environment like a kick drum, this is unlikely to present problems.